HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.30/servers/new-ovserverprofiletemplate.md

 New-OVServerProfileTemplate @params | Wait-OVTaskComplete
 ```

-Create a BL Gen8 Server Profile template, and pipe to `Wait-OVTaskComplete`.
+Create a BL Gen8 Server Profile template, and pipe to Wait-OVTaskComplete.

 ###  Example 2